⁄⁄ ship it

 Why this order

-People scan from the top.
-They give you maybe five seconds before they leave.
-So we put the answer to "what is this and what can I do here" at the top.
-Everything else earns its place by being useful to someone who already wants to keep reading.
+People scan from the top and give you maybe five seconds.
+So "what is this and what can I do here" goes first.
+Everything below earns its place.

 • Header tells them where they landed and what the main action is.